brisbanesocialchess/.github/profile/README.md

 that your avatar does not show on the Brisbane Social Chess organization homepage or people page.

 Your choice.
-Thanks once again !! ❤️
+Thanks once again! ❤️